 They can be sterilized; thus can be used.

-With the advent of nickel titanium in clinical dental practices, use of rotary instruments for endodontic treatments has increased.
+With the advent of nickel-titanium in clinical dental practices, the use of rotary instruments for endodontic treatments has increased.
 Rotary files have increased cutting efficacy as compared to hand instruments.
-Rotary instruments are used with the help of electric endodontic motor in which rotation and speed are conveniently controllable.
+Rotary instruments are used with the help of an electric endodontic motor in which rotation and speed are conveniently controllable.
 Following are some of the characteristics of rotary files:

 - Reciprocating System

-It includes anticlockwise as well as clockwise rotation of file.
-Due to this character, it efficiently grips dentine and results in shaving of dentinal chips.
+It includes anticlockwise as well as clockwise rotation of files.
+Due to this character, it efficiently grips dentine and results in the shaving of dentinal chips.
 It comes with increased advantages like

 - Decreased danger of cyclic failure